-The warning lamp lights up in yellow.
-An acoustic signal also sounds.
-There is a flat tire or a significant loss of pressure in a tire.
+The warning lamp lights up in yel-There is a flat tire or a significant loss of pressure in a tire.

 - 1. Reduce speed and stop the vehicle with caution.
 Avoid hard brake applications and steering maneuvers. - 2.
 Determine which tire is damaged.